acisops/acis_anomaly_pages/source/radmon_flag.rst

 Will it happen again?
 ---------------------

 There have been no spurious hardware serial digital commands in ACIS to date.
 (Peter should verify this statement!)

 How is this anomaly diagnosed?
 ------------------------------

 If the radmon flag is asserted during real-time contact with ACIS,

+* In software housekeeping,

-* SWSTAT_SCI_INHIBIT_ON = 74  Inhibited science runs
+  * SWSTAT_SCI_INHIBIT_ON = 74
-* SWSTAT_DEACCD_POWEROFF = 81 Power off to the DEA video boards
+  * SWSTAT_DEACCD_POWEROFF = 81

-* If a science run was in progress, SMTERM_RADMON in the Science Report
+* If a science run was in progress, terminationCode = SMTERM_RADMON in the scienceReport

 While science is inhibited:

-* Bilevels are (science idle or science active)
+* Bilevels are (science idle or science active, PGF & JF need to check on EU)
 * a dump of sysConfig would show all video boards down and FEPs in the correct configuration from the command load
-* DEA currents & power consistent with video boards off (TBD)
+* DEA current consistent with video boards off (Need to add value)
 * No event data, even if the command load implies there should be
 * If a start science command is issued, command echo result = 13 (CMDRESULT_INHIBITED)
- * If a stop science command is issues, command echo result = 13 (CMDRESULT_INHIBITED)
+* If a stop science command is issued, command echo result = 13 (CMDRESULT_INHIBITED)

 What is the response?
 ---------------------